People's Party (Armenia): History

 The party participated in the 1995 Armenian parliamentary election, winning just 0.9% of the popular vote.

 In the 2007 Armenian parliamentary elections, the party ran independently and gained 2.74% of the popular vote but failed to win any seats in the National Assembly.

-The party nominated Karapetyan as its candidate in the 2008 Armenian presidential election.
+The party nominated Tigran Karapetyan as its candidate in the 2008 Armenian presidential election.
 He came in sixth place, receiving 0.60% of the vote.

 The party participated in the 2009 Yerevan City Council election, gaining 2.15% of the vote, but failing to win any seats in the Yerevan City Council.

 Prior to the 2012 Armenian parliamentary election, party leader Tigran Karapetyan claimed that his party would win seats, however, the party won just 0.58% of the popular vote following the election.

 In 2014, party leaders announced their dissatisfaction with the government led by the Republican Party of Armenia.
 The party proposed a new alliance between Prosperous Armenia, the Armenian National Congress and Heritage parties to start a new national movement.
 A few supportive rallies were held in the capital, Yerevan, shortly after the announcement but no formal alliance was ever established.

 The party originally announced its intentions to participate in the 2017 Armenian parliamentary elections, but ultimately did not participate.
+The party endorsed the ORO Alliance.

 The party did not participate in the 2018 Armenian parliamentary election.

 The party's original leader, Tigran Karapetyan died on 21 October 2021.